-On November 4, 2021, Motion, Sponsor and Ambulnz entered into that certain Amended and Restated Sponsor Agreement (the "A&R Sponsor Agreement"), whereby the Sponsor agreed to, among other things, forfeit and defer certain amounts of the shares of Motion Class A Common Stock it holds in relation to the number of shares that holders of Motion Class A Common Stock sold in Motion's initial public offering sought redemption in connection with the consummation of Business Combination.
+On November 4, 2021, Motion, the Sponsor and Ambulnz entered into that certain Amended and Restated Sponsor Agreement (the "A&R Sponsor Agreement"), whereby the Sponsor agreed to, among other things, forfeit and defer certain shares of Motion Class A Common Stock it held in relation to the number of shares that holders of Motion Class A Common Stock sold in the Initial Public offering sought redemption in connection with the consummation of Business Combination.
+See the section entitled "Certain Relationships and Related Person Transactions - Motion - A&R Sponsor Agreement."